microsoft/PowerBI-visuals-sampleBarChart/Tutorial/HighContrastSupport.md

 Alternatively, you can store the `host` object during initialization and access the relevant `colorPalette` properties during update.

 ## On Update
-How exactly you draw your visual in high-contrast mode depends on your visual's specific graphic design.
-Usually, a somewhat different design is required to keep the important details easy to distinguish with the limited colors.
+The specific implementation of high-contrast support vary from visual to visual and depend on the details of the graphic design.
+Typically, high-contrast mode requires a slightly different design than the default, in order to keep the important details easy to distinguish with the limited colors.
 Here are some guidelines followed by Power BI native visuals:
 * All data points use the same color (foreground).
 * All text, axes, arrows, lines etc. use foreground color.